Defending Ohio University Students Against Alcohol Crime Charges

 I don't think it's a surprise to anyone: college kids drink alcohol, sometimes too much of it, and when that happens negative consequences may result.
 In some cases, the consequences are simple, but all too often drinking among college students can result in criminal charges for underage drinking or other related charges, some of which can be serious enough to destroy an otherwise promising young person's future.

 Without a strong criminal defense to protect you against a conviction, you or your child could face jail time, fines and serious limitations for future educational and career prospects.
-I am Andrew H. Stevenson, criminal defense attorney representing Ohio University students against drug-related crimes and other college crimes.
+I am a criminal defense attorney representing Ohio University students against drug-related crimes and other college crimes.
 I have more than 20 years of legal experience and offices in both Athens and Lancaster.

 My message to parents of college students: I understand the importance of the charges you're dealing with, and I am committed to using all of my resources to get these charges dismissed if possible, and if not, minimize the damage that criminal charges can cause.